 You can see from the video that multiple lineages of bacteria from both sides were able to generate adaptations to every increasing antibiotic concentrations but the interesting question is, did they come up with the same solutions to the antibiotic problem?
 The answer is, no!
 They found unique ways of solving the same problem.
-Selection is a process that seeks to solve a problem for the organism but the solutions it finds are limited to the available pool of variations from which it can choose.
+Natural selection is a process that seeks to solve a problem for the organism but the solutions it finds are limited to the available pool of variations from which it can choose.
 Those variations are usually generated randomly by mutations.

 So the mutations were random with respect to locations in the genome but whatever mutations did occur were then sorted by natural selection eventually resulting in new functions.
-Interestingly, the bacteria that finally conquered the 1000x dose of antibiotic were able to do so not because of a single large change in its genome but as a result of many small steps that added up to resistance.
+Interestingly, the bacteria that finally conquered the 1000x dose of antibiotic were able to do so not because of a single large change in its genome but as a result of many small steps that added up to high resistance.
 By introducing the bacteria to a gradually changing environment – from low concentration to higher and higher concentrations – the bacteria were able to take advantage of multiple mutations to make small adaptations along the gradient.
 The Harvard scientists tested the ability of the bacteria to make the jump directly to high concentrations of antibiotic and that experiment failed to generate resistant bacteria.
 This showed that the ability to resist high loads of antibiotic required a genetic apparatus that was too complex to originate by a single mutation.

 The same thing happens in nature.
-As long as a population is not thrown into a radically new environment some individuals will have new variation of genes resulting from mutations that will allow them to survive in that new environment after which they can further adjust to the new conditions through additional adaptation.
+As long as a population is not thrown into a radically new environment some individuals will have new variations of genes resulting from mutations that will allow them to survive in that new environment after which they can further adjust to the new conditions through additional mutations.
 However, large-scale changes, such as snakes being introduced onto an island that has many flightless birds who lay their eggs in nests on the ground will result in the extinction of the birds because they are unable to adapt quickly enough to such a dramatic change.